compneurobio/MeTime/docs/case-studies/README.md

 # Case Studies

-End-to-end examples that demonstrate real analysis scenarios.
+End-to-end examples that demonstrate the main analysis from the manuscript: A seven-year longitudinal study of the Alzheimer's disease blood metabolome.

 ## Pages